Pregnancy week 6: Week by week pregnancy guide

-Your baby's heart beats 150 times per minute, his hands still resemble paddles, and his ears are nothing but depressions on either side of his head.
-As for you, you may be feeling lethargic; welcome this as a sign that your rapidly-developing baby's growth is right on track.
+Your baby's heart beats 150 times per minute, hands still resemble paddles, and ears are nothing but depressions on either side of the head.
+As for you, you may be feeling lethargic.
+Welcome this as a sign that your baby's growth is right on track.

-In this week by week pregnancy guide, you'll be happy to learn that:
+In this week by week pregnancy guide for week 6, you’ll be happy to learn that: